BolinLai/BolinLai/README.md

 Welcome to my GitHub!

+I'm a PhD student at Georgia Tech and a visiting student at UIUC.

+My research interests lie in Multi-Modal Learning, Generative Models (including Multimodal LLMs and Diffusion Models) and Video Understanding.
+More details can be found in my [homepage](https://bolinlai.github.io/).

+Please drop me an email if you have questions about my work or have interests in collaboration!

 <!--
 **BolinLai/BolinLai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.